VRF (Virtual Routing and Forwarding) is a network virtualization technology that allows a router to have multiple independent routing tables.

 By default, the ISP router uses a single global routing table.

-As soon as both customers are connected to the Service Provider, the ISP router will learn the connected networks and will be inserted in the routing table.
+As soon as both customers are connected, the ISP router learns their networks and inserts them into its routing table.

 Figure 3 – Without VRF: all routes in one routing table.